The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles: Abstract

 \section{Abstract}

-The Three Gaps Theorem states that for any $\alpha \in (0,1)$ and any integer $N \geq 1$, the fractional parts of the sequence $0, \alpha, 2\alpha, \cdots, (N-1)\alpha$ partition the unit interval into $N$ subintervals having at most three distincts lengths.
-We here provide a new proof of this theorem using zippered rectangles, and present a new gaps theorem (along with two proofs) for general interval exchange transformations.
-We also touch on the statistics of the Three Gaps Theorem.
+The Three Gap Theorem states that for any $\alpha \in (0,1)$ and any integer $N \geq 1$, the fractional parts of the sequence $0, \alpha, 2\alpha, \cdots, (N-1)\alpha$ partition the unit interval into $N$ subintervals having at most \emph{three} distinct lengths.
+We here provide a new proof of this theorem using zippered rectangles, and present a new gaps theorem (along with two proofs) for sequences generated as orbits of general interval exchange transformations.
+We also derive a number of results on primitive points in lattices mirroring several properties of Farey fractions.
+This makes it possible to derive a previously known, explicit distribution result related to the Three Gap Theorem using ergodic theory.